Kineth-t/Odin-Project-CV-Application/README.md

+This is a simple CV Builder web application built with React and vanilla CSS.
+The main goal of this project was to help me get comfortable with React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.